 Southern Indiana Power is a member-owned electric cooperative headquartered in Tell City, Indiana.
 As a cooperative, Southern Indiana Power follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Aug.
-31 board meeting.
-1. All directors were present.
-Also present were CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-2. The July 28 board meeting minutes were reviewed and approved.
-3. The membership certificates were… Continue reading.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Feb.
+23 board meeting.
+1. All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
+Also present was Manager of Engineering Todd Hammond.
+2. The Feb.
+23 board meeting minutes were reviewed… Continue reading.

 Hoosier Energy’s Merom Generating Station in Sullivan County has a new owner — Hallador Power Company, LLC, a subsidiary of Terre Haute-based Hallador Energy Company.
 The transaction — which includes a 3 ½ year power purchase agreement (PPA) — is scheduled to close in mid-July once required governmental and financial approvals are obtained.
 Here’s what… Continue reading.